refetaliyalcin/monte-carlo-mie-scattering/README.md

 can work in parallel or on a single core

-solution of radiative transfer equation in one layer pigmented plane parallel medium
+solution of radiative transfer equation in one layer pigmented plane parallel medium using Lorenz Mie theory

 ray is incident from air to coating. coating is coated on a substrate